cpcitor/cpc-dev-tool-chain/documentation/how_to_install.md

 Once your computer has the prerequisites, you only have to get a copy of `cpc-dev-tool-chain` and a project to compile.

-As a sample project, a "Hello World" is provided as well as examples from cpcrslib.
+#### Get cpc-dev-tool-chain itself

 * get a copy of `cpc-dev-tool-chain`, for example:

         git clone https://github.com/cpcitor/cpc-dev-tool-chain.git

+#### Build a project

+Building any project (sample or yours) is enough to trigger fetch-from-the-internet and compile of needed tools (cross-compiler, conversion tools, etc).
+This is done once and kept for future use.

+As a sample project, a "Hello World" is provided as well as examples from cpcrslib.

 * open a command line, go to the top directory, optionally run make to get a list of targets
 * currently you have these targets:

-        make hello_world_using_z88dk
 		make hello_world_using_sdcc
+		make hello_world_using_sdcc-all
 		make cpcrslib

-What they do:

-* (first time only), get from the internet and compile needed tools (currently sdcc or z88dk, hex2bin, cpcxfs or iDSK, cpcrslib, 2cdt, playtzx, as needed)
-* compile the project from source to executable

-Output produced:

-* disk (DSK) or tape image (CDT, VOC) to run on Amstrad CPC platform (or emulator).
-Try e.g. `make dsk`, `make voc`.
+		make cpcrslib-all

+* `make hello_world_using_sdcc-all` builds `hello_world_using_sdcc/hellosdc.dsk`
+* `make cpcrslib-all` builds a number of `DSK` files in `cpclib/cpcrslib/cpcrslib-master/examples/*/*.dsk`

-* a message tells you where the image is.
+When compiling, a message tells you where the image is (path, name).

+You can run those images on an emulator or transfer to a real CPC.

+You can also build `cdt` files, then `wav` `voc` or `au` audio files that you can play onto a real CPC (either via a good old tape, or via an audio cable from your PC to your CPC.
+Just cd into the project directory and issue `make dsk`, `make wav`, etc.

 Suggested next step: [CDTC with custom project](CDTC_with_custom_project.md)